GENI-NSF/geni-tools/README-omni.txt

 control frameworks in order to create slices, delete slices, and enumerate available GENI Aggregate Managers.

-To configure Omni, please copy the src/omni_config file to your ~/.omni directory and fill in the parameters for at least one control framework.
+To configure Omni, please copy src/omni_config or /etc/omni/templates/omni_config to your ~/.omni directory and fill in the parameters for at least one control framework.
 The "omni" section should be filled in with the certificate and key that you use in your control framework.
+Note that keys for the GCF framework are by default stored in ~/.gcf-servers.
 Embedded comments describe the meaning of each field.

 The currently supported control frameworks are SFA, PG and GCF.
 OpenFlow